18F/identity-idp/README.md

 We run background jobs / workers with ActiveJob and GoodJob: `bundle exec good_job start`

+Processes can be configured to run via async jobs or synchronously using flags such as `deliver_mail_async` in [application.yml](config/application.yml.default)

 ### Troubleshooting
 #### I am receiving errors when running `$ make setup`